lumeland/theme-ebook/src/index.md

 stripped for parts, and Intel, too.
 Their chip designers were salivating over the radical new designs provided, without explanation, by the ABCD.

-At the South Barrier, we turned east and barreled through Salt City, headed for---
+At the South Barrier, we turned east and barreled through Salt City, headed for

 "Where... is...
 FREMONT?"
 Scheme howled.

 The city had been selected as the site of Alta Bay City Development's grand science project, an event the city's leadership had greeted with jubilation.
-But now, mere weeks later, the BART station, the mall, the Bollywood theater---all of them were gone, replaced by a sprawling facility sprouting a skeletal tower, the new highest point in the Bay Area.
+But now, mere weeks later, the BART station, the mall, the Bollywood theaterall of them were gone, replaced by a sprawling facility sprouting a skeletal tower, the new highest point in the Bay Area.

 "_That_?"
 Quintessandra squeaked. "_That's_ what you want to beat with a song?"